Fi0x/RecipeView/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: New bug report
+name: Bug report
 about: Create a bug report to help us improve our program
-title: New bug report
+title: Bug report
 labels: new
 assignees: ''